-The Digital Library
+The Artstor Digital Library

-Shared Shelf has been developed in response to the community's need for a cataloging and management system that allows institutions to manage and share media collections across departments at their own campus, with other institutions, or on the open Web without requiring local technical infrastructure or administration.
+As the Artstor Digital Library has been adopted by colleges and universities, institutions have expressed an interest in managing and sharing their own collections.
+JSTOR Forum (formerly Shared Shelf) was developed in response, providing a cataloging and management system that allows institutions to manage and share media collections across departments at their own campus, with other institutions, or publicly without requiring local technical infrastructure or administration.
 Artstor collaborated with nine institutional partners: Colby College, Cornell University, Harvard University, Middlebury College, New York University, Society of Architectural Historians, University of Illinois at Urbana-Champaign, University of Miami, and Yale University, who, along with an initial group of early subscribers, contributed significant staff knowledge, time, and investment funds to develop the platform.
-The Shared Shelf Steering Group advises on the development of Shared Shelf based on the needs of their staff and end users.
-Our shared vision is to develop innovative solutions to media management by leveraging the collective knowledge and expertise of our community.
+A JSTOR Forum Steering Group continues to advise on the development of the software based on the needs of their staff and end users, working with Artstor to develop innovative solutions to media management in ways that leverage the collective knowledge and expertise of our community.